PkmnDevs/pokemon-essentials/README.md

 Creating our own game: Multiple Small Regions each with their own protagonist that meet up in the end.

+## WARNING !!!!! !!!!! !!!!!

+I broke something when adding plugins I guess :shrug: .
+The branch "emily-initialize-2" lets you load up for the first time and start a new game.
+But the branch "ryan-adding-plugins" will crash when you hit new game...\n
+Emily's branch was built off of Ryan's branch at one point, so whatever he added after that point is the thing that caused the issue.
+I need to look into it later.\n
+BUT, in the meantime, since everything worked fine on Ryan's computer, I realized the fact that he had a saved game was somehow bypassing the error?\n
+So the workaround for now is to:

+1) In GitHub desktop, click the menu-bar drop-down for "Repository".

+2) Select "Show in Explorer".

+3) Copy the folder called "Pokemon Accord".

+4) Now, in the search bar, type in %appdata%

+5) This should bring you inside a folder called your "Roaming" folder.

+6) Paste the folder you copied into here.
+This is where the saved games live, so now you will have a dummy saved-game and should be able to bypass the error!

 ### Plugins used

 [Gen 8 Project](https://reliccastle.com/threads/3829/)